-With the change in the time plan for the solution review as consequence of the alignment to the Trial schedules, the results were not available for the D942.11.
+With the change in the time plan for the solution review as consequence of the alignment to the Trial schedules, the Trial France solution review results were not available for the D942.11.
 They are therefore presented in this section.
 For completeness, the timeline of the Call for Application is shown again as in the former deliverable.